scheng20/sharing-schedule-generator/README.md

 [Download This Program Here](https://www.dropbox.com/s/uq6aao92wstuu13/SharingScheduleGenerator.exe?dl=0)

 ## :star: Introduction
-Thank you for downloading and using this sharing schedule generator!

-This program is designed to be used as a marketing tool for advertising events on Facebook.
-One of the ways to maximize the exposure of your event is to share it across different Facebook groups.
+This program is designed to be used as a marketing tool for advertising events on social media platforms such as Facebook.
+One of the ways to maximize the exposure of your event is to post (share) it in different Facebook groups (Ex. student groups such as UBC 2022 or UBC Science 2021).
 However, if you share your event too often within the same group, its group members may get annoyed and form a negative impression on your event.
-The goal of this program is to automatically create a sharing schedule, so you can avoid oversharing and worrying about when to share your event and with which group.
-Even though this program was originally designed for advertising through Facebook, it can also be used for different platforms as long as the same logic applies (advertising your event to different groups of people).
+The goal of this program is to automatically create a sharing schedule, so you can avoid oversharing and effectively promote your event within different Facebook groups to ensure maximum exposure.

 ## :pushpin: Features
 * Automatically generates a 7-day marketing schedule detailing which groups you should share your event with on which day.